|Train companies||SNCF, Eurostar, Thalys|

 Situated in the heart of Provence, Avignon has been home to Popes, French royalty and the like for centuries.
-With smooth Eurostar and SNCF connections, you too can follow in the footsteps of Avignon’s former residents.
 At Paris Gare du Nord, transfer to Gare de Lyon and to an SNCF train to Avignon TGV station.
 If you like wine, good cuisine and tranquillity, Avignon has all three in good measure.

 Search London to Marseille trains.

 There’s one big difference on the way back to London from the South of France on the Eurostar.
 There are no passport checks at Marseille, Avignon or Lyon.
 Check-in and passport controls take place at Lille-Europe, where the whole train must disembark to go through security upstairs.
 As such, you can hop right on the train at your origin station, but be prepared to stop and wait for a little while at Lille while the train is thoroughly checked by customs officers and your passport is scanned at border control.
 There is a departure lounge at Lille-Europe where you can grab something to eat and use the bathroom.

 From December to April, Eurostar runs a ‘Ski Train’ service twice a week.
 The night train (departing St Pancras at 19:45) operates on Fridays and the day train (departing at 09:45) runs on Saturdays.
 The train runs direct to the Alps, without a stop in Paris, calling at Moûtiers-Salins, Aime-La-Plagne and Bourg-St-Maurice.